wendux/DSBridge-Android/readme.md

 dwebview.disableJavascriptDialogBlock(true);
 ```

-if you want to recover enabling the block,  just call this method with the argument value `false` .
+if you want to  enable the block,  just calling this method with the argument value `false` .

-##### dwebview.setJavascriptCloseWindowListener(JavascriptCloseWindowListener listener)`
+##### `dwebview.setJavascriptCloseWindowListener(JavascriptCloseWindowListener listener)`

-DWebView calls `listener.onclose` when JavaScript calls `window.close`. the default handler is closing the current active activity.  you can provide a listener to add your hanlder .
+DWebView calls `listener.onClose` when Javascript calls `window.close`. the default handler is closing the current active activity.  you can provide a listener to add your hanlder .

 Example: